lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 authorizations on `ADaMS <https://adams.web.cern.ch/>`__.

-The default view of the LACS website shows the number of people in each zone, and their name. \* If the page is not updating, close and re-open the browser (shortcut “LACS IHM Web” on the desktop).
-Select “Kerberos” to authenticate
+The default view of the LACS website shows the number of people in each zone, and their name.
+- If the page is not updating, close and re-open the browser (shortcut "LACS IHM Web" on the desktop).
+Select "Kerberos" to authenticate

 Radiation Monitors
 ~~~~~~~~~~~~~~~~~~

 The REMUS panel shows the equivalent dose rate measured by monitors
-located in the LHCb cavern and the adjacent tunnel regions. • If you see
+located in the LHCb cavern and the adjacent tunnel regions.
-an alarm (yellow or red) from one of the monitors in UX85A (protected
+ If you see an alarm (yellow or red) from one of the monitors in UX85A
-side of the cavern), set the mode of the PZ85 access point to CLOSED,
+ (protectedside of the cavern), set the mode of the PZ85 access point
-call the LHCb RPE piquet (16 80 00) and the CERN HSE-RP piquet (7 52
+ to CLOSED, call the LHCb RPE piquet (16 80 00) and the CERN HSE-RP
-52).
+ piquet (7 52 52).

 Opening the cavern after beam operation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~